 Before you start looking for available properties, it's important to take a step back and consider some questions about owning a vacation home.
 It helps that the vacation home belongs to my best friend's family since fifth grade and I've helped them with projects in it most of that time, so I don't feel bad.
 The idea of buying a vacation home with a group of friends has appealed to many of us at one time or another, but the idea of joint bank accounts, shared responsibilities, and conflicting schedules deters most.
 Buying a vacation home comes with rewards and risks, including the possibility that if you plan to rent the home for income, you won't earn enough to offset your expenses.

-To make buying a vacation home worthwhile, you'll only need to offset your mortgage payment against the rent you earn on the property.
+To make buying a vacation home worthwhile, you'll need to offset your mortgage payment against the rent you earn on the property.
 In addition, interest rates are generally higher for vacation home purchases than for first home mortgages.
 Buying a vacation property to enjoy and then constantly worrying about whether it will ruin you financially is counterproductive.
+So how much money should you have before investing in a vacation home?
+The answer depends on several factors such as your credit score, income level, net worth, and other financial obligations.
+It's important to consider all these factors before making any decisions about buying a vacation home.